srikomm/srikomm.github.io/docs/_posts/2025-02-23-Home Loan transfer experience.md

 the home loan, the link documents and home registration documents etc, and then attest them.
 I had to pay them another 5000 rupees.

 Both these fees, are apparently proportional to the value of the loan, i.e; if the loan amount is higher, these will also go higher.
+The actual fees for valuation and legal mentioned in the loan application is actually 3540 and 3500 respectively.
+I guess the difference is split between these people and the agent and this is how the agent earns other than the salary paid by the bank.

 ## Applying for loan transfer